Mirror Mirror on the wall, which is the best partnership of them all?

 Training cycles and product updation:

 The only constant in the universe and a good product, is well, change.
 Products do have a tendency to change and update themselves, mostly for the better.
-So make sure that your partner constantly updates you about any new feature launches, product upgrades or add-ons that have been revised.
+So make sure that your SaaS partnership constantly updates you about any new feature launches, product upgrades or add-ons that have been revised.

 Here are a few questions that you can ask them regarding the training part of the problem: